 A super-food packed raspberry compote that can be added to a number tasty treats.
 Made with chia seeds and no sugar, it's a healthy, low carb treat you can enjoy guilt free!

 What is Compote used for?

 There's a number of things you can use compote with.
 It's a lot like jam, but I urge you to think beyond dry toast for application ideas 🙂

 Some of my favorite ways to use raspberry compote is on protein pancakes, protein crepes or atop my 60-second low carb english muffin.
 But you could also use it to top bananas, ice cream, greek yogurt or even bake it into your homemade muffins!

 If you're someone who currently eats store-bought jam, this would make a great alternative.
-I've also added it to this Superfood Breakfast Bowl and my Grain-Free Paleo "Oatmeal" Recipe and it really tasty!
+I've also added it to this Superfood Breakfast Bowl and it's really tasty!

 How to make Raspberry Compote